dennisreus91/autochat_mvp/README.md

    python app.py
    ```

-4. Configure your Typebot flow to send a `POST` request with a file field
+4. Configure your Typebot flow to send a `POST` request to the
+   `/typebot-webhook` endpoint.
+You can either send multipart form-data with
-   named `file` and a text field named `prompt` to the `/typebot-webhook`
+   a file field named `file` and a text field named `prompt`, or send a JSON
-   endpoint.
+   body with keys `file` (containing an image URL) and `prompt`.